trebeljahr/trebeljahr.com/_pages/needlestack.md

 ### Articles about Programming

 There is a whole flood of amazing tutorials out there and I won't tell you about any of them here, because most often they are just something you stumble upon when trying to solve a very specific problem.
-I'll just mention a few blogs, and articles that I found to be immensely useful and to which I regularly return to.
+I'll just mention a few blogs, and articles that I found to be immensely useful and to which I regularly return.

 Learn your ABC - in other words: [Always Be Coding](https://medium.com/always-be-coding/abc-always-be-coding-d5f8051afce2).
 This is a central idea and I think is advice people should follow.
-Code in your free-time on stuff that you like.
+Code in your free time on stuff that you like.
 This is how you grow massively in a short amount of time.
 Follow your curiosity and see where it leads you.
 And pick up new languages and skills along the way.

 I consider the [Programming Achievements](https://jasonrudolph.com/blog/2011/08/09/programming-achievements-how-to-level-up-as-a-developer/) by Jason Rudolph to be the layout for a lifelong path of curiosity and learning.
 Just tackling one of those achievements might take months or years of work, depending on your commitment to it.
-They focus on the open endedness of the developer journey and I love that.
-His idea is also available as [a gist to fork](https://gist.github.com/jasonrudolph/1133830#file_programming_achievements.md), so that you can tick of the boxes of the achievements yourself.
+They focus on the open-ended character of the developer's journey and I love that.
+His idea is also available as [a gist to fork](https://gist.github.com/jasonrudolph/1133830#file_programming_achievements.md), so that you can tick off the boxes of the achievements yourself.

 There are LOTS of different sites for coding katas - a few I have used:
 - [HackerRank](https://www.hackerrank.com/)